apache/beam/learning/tour-of-beam/learning-content/common-transforms/filter/description.md

 ### Example 5: Filtering with side inputs as iterators

-If the ```PCollection``` has multiple values, pass the PCollection as an iterator.
+If the `PCollection` has multiple values, pass the PCollection as an iterator.
 This accesses elements lazily as they are needed, so it is possible to iterate over large PCollections that won’t fit into memory.

 ```
 import apache_beam as beam

-with beam.Pipeline() as pipeline:
+with beam.Pipeline() as p:
-  valid_durations = pipeline | 'Valid durations' >> beam.Create([
+  valid_durations = p | 'Valid durations' >> beam.Create([
       'annual',
       'biennial',
       'perennial',